vanilla/vanilla/README.md

 ./bin/release
 ```

-The following dependenies are all required for building a release.
+The following dependencies are all required for building a release.

 -   `node`
 -   `yarn`